mmackenzie-syd/pint-slider/README.md

 appendTo: | ".js-carousel-append" | Name of the carousel container that contains the elements to be pint-sliderded.
 arrows: | true | Should carousel have arrows?
 autoplay: | false | Automatically have the slides move each X seconds. **Feature Coming Soon**
+brand: | "above" | Can also be "below".
+Puts the Brand Name above or below the Product Name.
 cellClass: | ".product" | Class name of the 'cells' inside your container, if they are targeters then default is fine.
 cellsToShow: | 5 | How many cells should show per slide?
 desktopPadding: | 15 | Padding for each cell on Desktop, left and right.  **Feature Coming Soon**